Boris Johnson: Is the party over?

 Former British Labor Prime Minister Harold Wilson coined the phrase ‘a week is a long time in politics’, something that recent events have no doubt confirmed.
 Until very recently, it didn’t look like Boris Johnson was going to be evicted from 10 Downing Street, but the leadership problem in the Conservative Party has morphed into something much more serious.
 It has become a constitutional crisis, as well as a political crisis for the prime minister.

-Johnson was forced to apologize to Parliament on 12 January, when he could no longer deny the clear evidence that his staff had gathered in a large group in the garden of 10 Downing Street while the citizens of the United Kingdom submitted to strict confinement.
+Johnson was forced to apologize to Parliament on 12 January, when he might no longer deny the clear evidence that his staff had gathered in a large group in the garden of 10 Downing Street while the citizens of the United Kingdom submitted to strict confinement.

 The constitutional crisis has two aspects.
 The first is the matter of lies in Parliament.
-The prime minister alleges that the May meeting was a “work act” and therefore could be said to “technically fall within the guidelines” at the time.
+The prime minister alleges that the May meeting was a “work act” and therefore might be said to “technically fall within the guidelines” at the time.

 Many will have welcomed this statement with great skepticism, especially those who faced criminal charges for meeting with other people abroad during the period in question.
 At that time you were only allowed to meet someone outside your home when they were abroad.
 In-person business meetings were only allowed when they were “absolutely necessary.”